How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Salt Spray Acceleration

-In Wrightsville Beach, beach erosion and overwash was described as only minor during Florence, but the salt environment remains brutal on equipment.
+While Wrightsville Beach experienced only minor beach erosion and overwash during Florence, the salt environment remains brutal on equipment.
 Units at the beach need more frequent coil coating inspection and aggressive corrosion protection measures.

 Consider installing outdoor units with specialized coastal construction.
 Some manufacturers offer units with enhanced corrosion protection including coated coils and upgraded electrical components designed for salt air environments.
 These cost more initially but last longer and survive storms better.